Narotam-Mishra/advanced-nodejs-concepts/ReadMe.txt

 # Conditions under whcih Event Loop runs :-
 - 1st check - any pending  setTimeout, setInterval, setImmediate
-- 2nd check - any pending OS tasks ?
-(Like server listening to port)
+- 2nd check - any pending OS tasks ? (like http server listening to port)
 - 3rd check - any pending long running operations ? (like fs module)

+# Node automatically detects when our JS code that we write sets up something like setTimeout call or issue a new call to `fs` module.
+These automatic detections occur even during that initial run of file (where JS code is written)

 ## 007   Event Loop Ticks (39:11)
 - 1).
 Node looks at pending timers and sees if any functions are ready to be called (i.e, setTimeout & setInterval)